on7lds/NextionDriver/README.md

 When the files 'groups.txt' and 'stripped.csv' are present, usernames and talkgroup names will be looked up and sent to the display.
-NOTE1 : both files have to be sorted in ascending ID order !
+NOTE : both files have to be sorted in ascending ID order !
-NOTE2 : for the user data lookup to work, you MUST switch off
-         the DMRID lookup of MMDVMHost (check README-examples in the Nextion subdirectory)

 The program also has the ability of receiving commands from the Nextion display.
 This way, one can provide buttons on a layout and do something